bpoep72/NODE/README.md

 ### Austin Bearden
 * About Me

     I am a Computer Science senior at IUPUI.
 Indianapolis born.
 I like thinking creatively and critically.
 I have played the acoustic guitar for 13 years.
-Playing guitar helps me relax and servers as a way to appreciate and thank GOD for all He has made and done for me.
+Playing guitar helps me relax and serves as a way to appreciate and thank GOD for all He has made and done for me.

 * Project Roles